RCOSDP/weko/docs/community/maintainers-guide/overview.rst

 co-maintainer) and help hand-over pending tasks and knowledge to the existing or new maintainers.

-As soon as you know you want to step down, please notify the Invenio product manager or one of the architects team members so we can help in the transition.
+As soon as you know you want to step down, please notify the WEKO3 product manager or one of the architects team members so we can help in the transition.